umbraco/UmbracoDocs/umbraco-heartcore/getting-started/webhooks.md

 From here you add the URL that the webhook should call and select the **Event** that should trigger the webhook.
 Lastly, you can choose a Content Type you wish the webhook to trigger on.

-Do note that you will have to choose the type of event first and that this field is not mandatory.
+Please be aware that selecting the event type is the initial step, and this field is not mandatory.

 Once the webhook has been created you can manage it from the list.